 India Food and Drink

 Indian food is world-renowned for its tantalising flavours, spiciness and enormous variety.
-Many of the spices we now take for granted – pepper, cardamom, turmeric – hail from India’s plains and jungles.
-The flavour of each Indian dish is a carefully judged balance of herbs, seasonings and spices, and each cook carefully maintains their own recipe for garum masala – literally ‘hot mix’.
+Many of the spices we now take for granted – pepper, cardamom and turmeric – hail from India’s plains and jungles.
+The flavour of each Indian dish is a carefully judged balance of herbs, seasonings and spices, and each cook carefully maintains their own recipe for garam masala– literally ‘hot mix’.

 Rice is the foundation stone of Indian cooking, but you’ll also find many kinds of bread, from light, flat chapattis to fat, roasted naan.
 As often as not, Indian meals are served as thalis, with rice, sabzi (vegetables), soups, and side orders, all served on a single plate.

 The north of India specialises in meaty stews and kebabs, while the south favours highly spiced vegetarian curries and dosas (rice-flour pancakes).
-Head to Bengal or the beaches of Goa and Kerala to sample India’s finest seafood.
+India’s finest seafood can be found in Bengal and the beaches of Goa and Kerala.